canonical/phone-docs/en/scopes/tutorials/write-a-xml-scope-in-cpp.md

   * It implements start and stop methods.
 Many scopes can leave these unmodified, and this example does as well.
   * It also implements two key methods: search and preview.
 These methods often do not need to be modified and they are not modified in this example.
 However, they call critical methods that do need to be implemented in every scope, as discussed below.

-**Note**: You may find it useful to check out the ScopeBase class declaration (its API) in the corresponding header file: include/scope/scope.h.
+**Note**: You may find it useful to check out the `ScopeBase` class declaration (its API) in the corresponding header file: `include/scope/scope.h`.
 The header file is a great way to understand C++ classes because their API is declared without any additional implementation code, making it easy to understand.

 **Tip**: Check out the [Unity 8 Scope API reference docs](/api/scopes/sdk-14.10/) during this tutorial if you want a deeper understanding of specific classes.